digipost/signering-docs/source/signeringsflyt.rst

 #.
 The sender creates a signature request via API or online in the sender portal
 #.
 The signer receives a unique link and one-time code for the task by email or SMS
 #.
 The signer clicks on the link and enters the one-time code for the request
 #.
-The signer conducts the signing ceremony
+The signer signs the document
 #.
 End page from which the signed document can be downloaded

 When signers are addressed without using their national identity numbers, it is the sender’s responsibility when a signature job is completed to verify that the intended persons have signed the document(s).